phusion/passenger/src/agent/Core/SpawningKit/README.md

 A journey consists of a few parallel actors, with each actor having multiple steps and the ability to invoke another actor.
 Each step can be in one of three states:

  * Step has not started yet.
-Will be visualized with an empty placeholder.
+Inside error pages, this will be visualized with an empty placeholder.
  * Step is currently in progress.
 Will be visualized with a spinner.
  * Step has already been performed successfully.
 Will be visualized with a green tick.
  * Step has failed.
 Will be visualized with a red mark.